rajnishkaushik5/Shell-Script-for-User-Management-and-Backup-in-Linux/README.md

  - Performance : The script should execute tasks swiftly and efficiently.
  - Security : Ensure that the script runs with appropriate permissions to prevent unauthorized access.
  - Portability : The script should be executable on different Linux distributions without needing significant modifications.

+Contributions:
+Contributions to this project are welcome!
+If you encounter any issues or have suggestions for improvements, feel free to open an issue.

+Note: This project is intended for educational and demonstrational purposes.
+Use it responsibly and at your own risk.